FrankReiser/ReiserRT_Core/README.md

 asynchronous processing can be temporarily blocked.
 Taking advantage of this feature allows reuse of the MessageQueue internal dispatch mutex.
-This allows a client's attribute data to be thread safe against both, asynchronous and synchronous processing, operating from different threads.
+This allows a client's attribute data to be thread safe against both asynchronous and synchronous processing, operating from different threads.

 In order to take advantage of dispatch locking, you must construct